direin13/MegamanPygame/README.txt

 - n.b Made on Windows 10.
 I have not tested on linux although Game.py should still run.

 Made with python 3.7.3 and pygame 1.9.6
-Made as an educational project for non-profit.
+Made as a personal educational project in college for non-profit.
+IT SHOULD NOT BE REDISTRIBUTED FOR PROFIT!!
 ©CAPCOM CO., LTD. 2020 ALL RIGHTS RESERVED.
 ========================================================